antimeat/amphitrite/README.md

 # Amphitrite

 Amphitrite is designed for processing and partitioning wave spectrum data.
-Utilizing data from Auswave, with a view to incorporate SWAN model output, Amphitrite creates bespoke swell partitions based on specified period ranges.
+Utilizing data from Auswave, with a view to incorporate SWAN model output in the future.
+Amphitrite creates bespoke swell partitions based on specified period ranges.

+## Features

+-   **Dashboard**: GUI for maintaining configuration, monitoring logs and manual activation of scripts (see [dashboard](http://wa-vw-er/webapps/er_ml_projects/davink/amphitrite/html/dashboard.php)).
+-   **Partition Splitting**: Splits wave spectrum data into specified swell partitions.
+-   **Customizable Configurations**: Users can define their own partition ranges and site configurations.
+-   **Automated Execution**: Configured to run automatically as a cron job for regular processing.
+-   **Frontend API**: Provides an API endpoint for easy access to processed data.
+-   **Backend Database**: Archives data for past 7 days of model runs.

 ## Trouble shooting